You have no items in your shopping cart.

 What to do if you sleep in contact lenses?

 You may also want to avoid wearing lenses for the rest of the day to allow your eyes to recover.
 Your eyes would have likely dried out and felt tired and irritated.
-If possible, wear spectacles.
+If possible, wear spectacles and always consult your doctor.

 A 59-year-old man left his soft contact lenses in overnight on a two-day hunting trip.
 Wiping his eyes with a towel whilst having a shower after returning home, he noticed a sudden cracking sound, then experienced pain shot into his left eye.
 An illness that he received during the hunting trip from sleeping with his contact lenses!
 His left cornea produced a massive ulcer and it ruptured, cutting a hole in his eye.
 Also, if he was having emergency surgery to remove the cornea, cataract surgery was required a year later to regain a reasonable degree of vision in that eye.
 If you accidentally catch some Zzz with your lenses in, be aware of signs of an infection.
 If you experience redness, irritation, sensitivity to light, excessive tearing, blurred vision, or general eye pain, call your eye doctor as soon as possible.